Family Educational Right to Privacy Act (Buckley Amendment)

 In accordance with the provisions of the Family Educational Rights and Privacy Act (Section 438 of the General Education Provisions Act, 20.
 USC 1232g, commonly referred to as the Buckley Amendment or FERPA) Post University has adopted the procedures below to protect the privacy rights of its students.
 FERPA affords students certain rights with respect to their educational records.
 Educational records are defined as records directly related to a student and maintained by the institution or by a party acting for the institution.
 These rights include:

-1) The right to inspect and review your education records (with certain limited exceptions) within 45 days of the day Post University receives your request for access.
-Students should submit requests to the Registrar’s Office in writing, identifying the records you wish to inspect.
-The Registrar’s Office will make arrangements for access and notify you of a time and place where the records may be inspected.
+- The right to inspect and review your education records (with certain limited exceptions) within 45 days of the day Post University receives your request for access.
+Students should submit requests to the Office of the Registrar in writing, identifying the records you wish to inspect.
+The Office of the Registrar will make arrangements for access and notify you of a time and place where the records may be inspected.

 - The right to request the amendment of your education records if you believe them to be inaccurate.
-You should submit any such request to the Registrar’s Office in writing, clearly identifying the records that you want to have amended and specifying the reasons you believe them to be inaccurate.
-The Registrar’s Office will notify you of its decision and, if the decision is negative, of your right to a hearing regarding your request for amendment.
+You should submit any such request to the Office of the Registrar in writing, clearly identifying the records that you want to have amended and specifying the reasons you believe them to be inaccurate.
+The Office of the Registrar will notify you of its decision and, if the decision is negative, of your right to a hearing regarding your request for amendment.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Post University to comply with the requests of FERPA.
 The name and address of the office that administers FERPA is